statusfailed/ezmlir/README.md

     mlir-opt
     mlir-transform
+    llc
+    clang

-On Ubuntu 25.04 you can install these as mlir-20.
+On Ubuntu 25.04 you can install these as mlir-20 and use the `--sufix=-20` flag.

 # Compiler Passes